Saba lace: Cultural significance

 In 1995, a graduate student from the University of Texas, Eric A. Eliason, came to Saba to research Saban nationalism for his graduate thesis.
 He recognized that for the women of the island, Saba lace was a large part of their cultural heritage and spoke to their ethic for hard work and passing on tradition.
-Urged by local women to document the craft, he gathered samples of the lace, making copies of the work on a photocopy machine, which was made available by the tourism department.
+Urged by local women to document the craft, he gathered samples of the lace, making copies of the work on a photocopy machine made available by the tourism department.
 In 1997, he published The Fruit of Her Hands: Saba Lace, History & Patterns.
 Publication of the book revitalized both interest in the craft and a desire for preserving its heritage.
 Women began using the book to learn new patterns.

 In 2010, with the help of students at Brigham Young University, Eliason prepared a second book, Saba Lace Patterns, which documents both the creators of designs themselves and their signature patterns.
 Throughout the island there are establishments which sell clothing and table linens which feature Saba lace, which has become an important cultural icon driving tourism.
 Means and ways to protect Saba lace has been part of consultations held by the Netherlands in their implementation of UNESCO's initiatives to protect and preserve iconic cultural treasures.
 In 2014, Saba lace and the "lace ladies" were awarded the Prince Bernhard Caribbean Culture Prize.